1. Linear Algebra

 Key Ideas & Fun Analogies

-Fit a Distribution: Generate random data using a normal distribution and estimate its parameters (mean, variance) with Python libraries like SciPy or PyTorch.
+- Fit a Distribution: Generate random data using a normal distribution and estimate its parameters (mean, variance) with Python libraries like

 4. Information Theory